Artificial Intelligence: Is There a Ghost in the Machine?

 Tuesday, November 19, 2019, Martha's Exchange Restaurant & Brewing Co., Nashua

-What are the ethical and privacy issues involved in AI?
+• What are the ethical and privacy issues involved in artificial intelligence?

-What’s the impact of AI and machine learning on our regional and state economy and workforce?
+• What is the impact of artificial intelligence and machine learning on our regional and state economy and workforce?

-Dr. Tricia Peone works at New Hampshire Humanities, where she manages the Humanities to Go and Humanities@Work programs.
+DR. TRICIA PEONE, Public Programs Manager, New Hampshire Humanities, runs the Humanities to Go, Humanities at Work, Ideas on Tap, and podcast programs.
 She holds a Ph.D. from UNH in early American history with a specialization in the history of science.
 Before joining New Hampshire Humanities, Tricia taught courses on New England history as an adjunct professor and worked as a historical consultant in the cultural resources industry.
-Her work as a historian focuses on the history of magic and the occult from the renaissance to today.
-She has seen the Matrix at least a dozen times and looks forward to a dystopian future where it’s always the late 1990s.
+She is an expert on the history of magic and the occult from the Renaissance to today.
+She has seen The Matrix at least a dozen times and looks forward to a dystopian future where it’s always the late 1990s.

 What Frankenstein's Creature Can Really Tell Us About AI